aaryapatkarworks/Tradeflow-Stock_Trading_Simulation_Platform/README.md

 # TradeFlow

-A Java-based stock trading simulation project developed to learn Java, Object-Oriented Programming (OOP), and software engineering principles by building a real-world application from scratch.

-This project follows an incremental development approach where every feature is designed, implemented, reviewed, and refactored before moving to the next milestone.
+TradeFlow is a Java-based stock trading simulation application that models the core functionalities of a modern trading platform.
+It is being developed using object-oriented design principles with a focus on clean architecture, scalability, and maintainable code.

+The project begins as a console application and will progressively evolve into a complete backend-driven trading system featuring portfolio management, transaction processing, authentication, database integration, and REST APIs.

 ---

-## Overview

-TradeFlow simulates the core functionalities of a stock trading platform.
-The project is being built as a learning journey, gradually introducing Java concepts while following industry-standard development practices.

----

-## Objectives
+## Features

-- Learn Java fundamentals
+### Implemented
+- User Management
+- Wallet Management

+### Planned
+- Stock Management
+- Portfolio Management
+- Buy & Sell Orders
+- Transaction History
-- Master Object-Oriented Programming
+- Watchlist
-- Write clean and maintainable code
-- Practice software design principles
-- Build a complete trading application
-- Learn Git and GitHub workflows
+- Trading Engine
+- Market Simulation
+- File Persistence
+- Database Integration
+- Authentication & Authorization
+- REST API (Spring Boot)

 ---